-All Staff have a responsibility to recognise child abuse, neglect and peer on peer abuse in its many forms.
-Additional guidance on how our school supports the following areas of need, additional need or harm are either hyperlinked to the areas identified below from Keeping Children Safe in

-Education, 2016 or there is a named school policy.
-These must be read in conjunction with our Child Protection Policy.
+All staff have a responsibility to recognise child abuse, neglect and peer on peer abuse in its many forms.
+Additional guidance on how our school supports the following areas of additional need or harm are provided in the hyperlinked documents in Appendix 1 of this Child Protection Policy and includes the full list taken from Keeping Children Safe in Education 2022.
+Where the school has created an additional school policy because of any specific area of need this is to be read in conjunction with this Child Protection Policy.